Hillary Bunsow

 • Duke Law Alumni Association

 Daedalus Blue LLC v.
-MicroStrategy Inc. Currently representing Daedalus in patent infringement case involving groundbreaking improvements to computer functionality and computer security.
+MicroStrategy Inc. Represented Daedalus in patent infringement case involving groundbreaking improvements to computer functionality and computer security.

 Virentem Ventures, LLC v.
 YouTube, LLC; Google, LLC.
 Represented Virentem in patent infringement case involving technology related to audio and video content presentation.
 In related inter partes review proceeding, filed a Petition for a Writ of Certiorari in the Supreme Court of the United States.